Thailand hopes to have bullet trains running by 2023

 Bangkok to Khorat in 77 minutes

-Construction of the China-Laos railway is underway in Yunnan.
+Construction of the China-Laos railway is now underway in Yunnan province.

 Ren Dong/China News Service/Visual China Group/Getty Images